trackier/android_sdk/README.md

 Trackier provides the `Built-in events` and `Customs events` on the Trackier panel.

-Built-in Events - Predefined events are the list of constants events which already been created on the dashboard.
+Built-in Events - Built-in events are the list of constants events which already been created on the dashboard.
 You can use directly to track those events.
 Just need to implements events in the app projects.

 Screenshot[9]